-its effectiveness in news delivery, while online platforms have achieved comparable or even slightly higher productivity.
+We find that television and online are the most productive providers of news, with coefficients of 0.26 and 0.29 respectively.
+This indicates that one traditional news provider, namely television, has maintained its effectiveness in news delivery, while online platforms have achieved comparable or even slightly higher productivity.
 Radio, printed newspapers, and social media show lower productivity than television or online.
 The estimated coefficients range between 0.10 and 0.11.
-Taken together, these findings indicate that the traditional advantages of print media in news production have largely been eroded, with online platforms now exceeding their productivity.
+Taken together, these findings indicate that the traditional advantages of print media in news productivity.
 Among news types, national news emerges as the most relevant (coefficient of 1.55), followed by international news (0.87).
-Among local news topics, weather & traffic is the most important (0.86), followed by politics (0.72), with economics & education in third place (0.58) and entertainment last (0.10).
-Our estimate of the concavity parameter of news production, denoted by ρ , is 0.62 with an estimated standard error of 0.01.
-This suggests that there is much concavity in the news production function which rationalizes the observation that most individuals obtain news from multiple sources.
+Among local news topics, weather & traffic is the most important (0.86), followed by politics (0.72), with economics & education